chengvt/EEM/readme.md

 `EEM` is an R package for reading and analyzing fluorescence excitation-emission matrix (EEM).
 Some preprocessing methods and means to visualize multivariate analysis results (PCA and PLS) are provided.

-To install:
+### To install

-The latest development version of `EEM` package can be installed directly from R using the following commands.
+The stable version:

+    install.packages("EEM")

+The latest development version:

     library(devtools)
     install_github("chengvt/EEM", dependencies = TRUE)